ibm-wm-transition/msr-cicd-demo/README.md

 * [Getting Started with webMethods.io: A Beginner’s Guide](https://tech.forums.softwareag.com/t/getting-started-with-webmethods-io-a-beginners-guide/276051)
 * [webMethods.io Integration - First steps, tutorials & how-tos](https://tech.forums.softwareag.com/t/webmethods-io-integration-first-steps-tutorials-how-tos/255635)
 ______________________
 These tools are provided as-is and without warranty or support.
-They do not constitute part of the Software AG product suite.
+They do not constitute part of the webMethods product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
-While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.
+While we welcome contributions, we cannot guarantee to include every contribution in the master project.

 Contact us at [TECHcommunity](mailto:technologycommunity@softwareag.com?subject=Github/SoftwareAG) if you have any questions.